joshtemple/lkml/README.md

 "sql: ${TABLE}.order_date ;;"
 ```

-would be broken into the tuple:
+would be broken into the tuple of tokens:

  ```
  (